Bedroom wallpaper ideas – these are the best 23 ways to bring colour and pattern into your sleep and calm sanctuary without overwhelming it

 Finish off the wallpapered area by adding a narrow ledge for decorating above the bed where you can display favourite pictures and ornaments.
 An arrangement like this is much easier to change than wall-hung prints.

-‘The retro look is back!’ says Amy at Lust Home.
-‘Featuring large-scale geometrics, rich and vibrant colours, and curved edges, the 70’s saw a shift into being playful with home décor.
+‘The retro look is back,’ says Amy at Lust Home.
+‘Featuring large-scale geometrics, rich and vibrant colours, and curved edges, the 70’s saw a shift into being playful with home decor.
 Wallpaper with a graphic or repeating print is set to be very popular in 2023, paired with rattan furniture and shaggy rugs.’

-5. Go bold with oversized florals
+7. Go bold with statement florals

 Embrace pattern in a big way by opting for an oversized mural running the width of one wall as a bedroom feature wall idea.
 You can buy ready-made mural panels off-the-peg or have one made bespoke if you have a favourite image that you want to use full-size.

 Choose furniture and bedding in complementary colours to your mural for a chic cohesive look.
-Pick out the background colour and just one or two secondary colours and stick to these for a co-ordinated effect.
+Pick out the background colour and just one or two secondary colours and stick to these for a coordinated effect.

 ‘A perfect option when wanting to make a statement in your home, large-scale prints and eye-catching murals are expected to be seen everywhere in 2023, adding another dimension to otherwise lacklustre walls,’ says Amy at Lust Home.

-6. Focus on a feature area
+8. Focus on a feature area

 Knowing what to do with awkwardly-shaped alcoves in a bedroom can be tricky.
 Instead of ignoring them, consider working some wallpaper into the space and making a feature of bedroom alcoves.